We held an illustration exhibition by Suraj.

 Sunday, December 11, 2011 12:00-22:00

-place:KISS CAFE(5 minutes walk from Nishi-Ogikubo Station on the JR Chuo Line)
+place:KISS CAFE(5-minute walk from Nishi-Ogikubo Station on the JR Chuo Line)

 Contents

-On March 22, 2010, Abubakar Audu Suraj (then 45 years old), a Ghanaian man, died during national repatriation.
-The truth behind this unfortunate incident has yet to be revealed, and his family continues to live with sadness and anger.
+On March 22, 2010, Abubakar Audou Suraj, a 45-year-old Ghanaian, died while being deported at government expense.
+The truth behind this tragic incident remains unclear, and his family continues to live each day in grief and anger.

-This fall, the first hearing of the lawsuit seeking state compensation for Suraj's death was held.
-We want more and more people to know about Suraj and the incident.
-With this wish in mind, we held a two-day Little Africa Day with illustrations that recall Suraj's personality.
+This autumn, the first hearing of the state compensation lawsuit concerning the death of Suraj was held.
+We hope that many more people will learn about Suraj and the case.
+With that in mind, we held a two-day Little Africa Day, featuring illustrations that evoke Suraj's personality.
 We also prepared African cuisine prepared by Suraj's wife.

-On the day, Suraj's friends, people interested in the case, and lawyers who are helping him in the trial were able to look at the illustrations and reminisce about Suraj's personality.
-A foreigner who was detained at the same time as Suraj also came to show his support, and there was also a moment when he talked with his wife about what Suraj was like at the time.
+On that day, friends who had been close to Suraj, people interested in the case, and lawyers from the defense team who are assisting in the trial had a wonderful opportunity to reflect on Suraj's character while looking at the illustrations.
+A foreigner who had been detained at the same time as Suraj also came to show his support, and there was a moment when he spoke with his wife about what Suraj was like at the time.

-Of course, we will continue to work towards uncovering the truth of the incident, but we also want to continue to create opportunities for many people to learn about the kind of person Suraj was and understand that he simply wanted to live in Japan with his wife.
+While we will certainly work towards uncovering the truth of the incident, we also want to continue creating opportunities for many people to learn about who Suraj was and understand that he genuinely wished to live in Japan with his wife.